RealLeviticus/vatSysWindowManager/README.md

 ## License & Warranty
 - Use at your own risk.
 The plugin is provided without warranty.
 Review the repository LICENSE file (if present) for license details.

----

-If you want, I can produce a compact `README.md` pull request-ready file or adjust wording to match an existing project README style.